 If you need dental work that seems unaffordable at US prices, you're probably considering joining the growing number of people turning to dental tourism.
 This simply involves traveling overseas to take advantage of lower prices – and often better service – in another country.

 For North Americans, Mexico is the obvious choice because it is so close and has an excellent reputation for dentistry.
-There are plenty of other locations to consider for your dental trip, but let's look at what makes Tijuana a great choice for so many people.
+There are plenty of other locations to consider for your dental tourism abroad, but let's look at what makes Tijuana a great choice for so many people.

 Above all, it's Tijuana dentist prices which draw people here for treatment.
 Depending on the work you need and the location of your hometown dentist, you might save as much as 80% by getting dental work in Tijuana.

 Dental prices in Tijuana are so much lower than in the US and Canada thanks to the lower cost of living which, in turn, reduces business expenses.
 Dentists are paid around a third of the average salary the other side of the border (approximately $74,000 compared to $15,000).

 As the city has developed its dental tourism industry, competition between dentists has become stronger.
 They know that in order to build a good reputation among tourists they must keep prices low while having high-quality equipment and the latest training.